kiwiirc/kiwibnc/src/extensions/bouncer/readme.md

 This command is used to change a tag value for a buffer.
 The tags are message-tags encoded.
 A complete list of tags for a buffer can be found in the tags section of this document.

 The `seen` tag may be `1` to mark the buffer as seen at the current time.

+The server MAY send a `LISTBUFFERS` listing to all the users connected clients after it has been deleted to keep all clients in sync.

 Replies:
 * Buffer changed: